Amerkumar/meeting-assistant/README.md

 ### About Me

 Inquisitive and risk-taker by nature, I have always undertaken projects that are technical, relatable, innovative and fun at the same time.
-The thing that contributed to the impetus for such a project was that of one of my friends took over an hour to find his car that he parked within a massive mall in Dubai.
-His recollection gave me an idea for my final year project, that of indoor navigation.
-In our final year, we fleshed out the concept for such a solution and evaluated several methods.
-Our team won university award and earned recognition from university-wide professors and industry.
-Subsequently, I decided to work on this idea further (and commercialize it).
-I have founded Mapin Co. which can be found at https://www.mapin.app.
+After my graduation in 2018, I had started working on indoor navigation and founded Mapin Co. which can be found at https://www.mapin.app.

-Along with understanding the nuances of business, I have been actively developing the technical side ranging from working Backend and Server Side to Mobile application development solely.
+Along with understanding the nuances of business, I have been actively developing the technical side ranging from working Backend and Server Side to mobile application development solely.

 There are some of the application which can be found here.